bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 8. Set environment variables
 ----------------------------

-Bokeh uses environment variables to control several aspects of how the different parts of the library operate and interact.
+Bokeh uses :ref:`environment variables <userguide_settings>` to control several aspects of how the different parts of the library operate and interact.

 To learn about all environment variables available in Bokeh, see :ref:`bokeh.settings` in the reference guide.